A Boosted-DCA with Power-Sum-DC Decomposition for Linearly Constrained Polynomial Programs: Convergence analysis for BDCA

 \end{proof}

-\begin{remark} Note that if the line search step-size $t_k$ is supposed to be bounded (e.g., let $\bar{t}$ in \eqref{eq:uni-op} be some big enough value), then we will have a stronger convergence result based on \cite[Theorem 11]{niu2019higher} that the sequence $\{\x^k\}$ in BDCA$_\text{e}$ is also convergent. \end{remark}
+\begin{remark} Note that if we assume that the line search step size $t_k$ is upper bounded for all $k\ge 0$, then we will have a stronger convergence result based on \cite[Theorem 11]{niu2019higher} that the sequence $\{\x^k\}$ in BDCA$_\text{e}$ is also convergent. \end{remark}

 By employing the following useful lemma, we can obtain the rate of convergence of the sequence $\{f(\x^k)\}$ generated by Algorithm \ref{alg:BDCAe}. \begin{lemma} Let $\{s_k\}$ be a nonincreasing and nonnegative real sequence converging to $0$.
 Suppose that there exist $\alpha\geq 0$ and $\beta>0$ such that for all large enough $k$,